Repair and Leasing Scheme

 Repaying the cost of repairs

-The local authority or AHB is responsible for internal maintenance and repairs during the term of the lease.
-At the end of the term, the property will be returned to you in good repair, except for fair wear and tear.
+If you have agreed a lease agreement the local authority or AHB is responsible for internal maintenance and repairs during the term of the lease.
+And at the end of the term, the property will be returned to you in good repair, except for fair wear and tear.

 Selling the property

-You can sell the property during the lease term.
-You must notify the local authority or AHB in advance and you must transfer the lease agreement to the new owner.
+You can sell the property during the RAA or direct lease term.
+You must notify the local authority or AHB in advance and you must transfer the RAA or lease agreement to the new owner.

 In some cases, the property owner may agree with the local authority or AHB to include an ‘option to purchase’ as a condition of the lease.
 This gives the local authority or AHB the option to buy the property during the term of the lease.
 Such a condition can only be included if both parties agree.

-The amount payable to you will be agreed through negotiation with the local authority or AHB.
-The maximum to be agreed will be 80% (85% in the case of apartments) of the current market rent.
+The amount paid to you will be agreed through negotiation with the local authority or AHB.
+The maximum to be agreed will be a percentage of the current market rent.
+For direct leases this is 80% (85% in the case of apartments) and for RAA’s it is 92% (95% in the case of apartments) of the current market rent.
 Reviews will usually take place every 3 or 4 years.